Ashington: Sporting personalities

-Ashington has produced a number of professional footballers, notably Jack Milburn, Jackie Milburn, Mark Cullen, Jimmy Adamson, Jack Charlton, Bobby Charlton, Cecil Irwin, Colin Ayre, David Thompson, Chris Adamson, Martin Taylor, Peter Ramage, Brian Carolin and Ethan Ross.
+Ashington has produced a number of professional footballers, notably Jack Milburn, Jackie Milburn, Jimmy Adamson, Jack Charlton, Bobby Charlton, Cecil Irwin, Colin Ayre, David Thompson, Chris Adamson, Martin Taylor, Peter Ramage, Brian Carolin and Mark Cullen.
 Premier League referee Michael Oliver, the youngest in the league's history, was born in the town.
 Property developer Sir John Hall, former Chairman and Life President of Newcastle United Football Club, was born in North Seaton village on the outskirts of the town in 1933.
-Mike Norris (football manager), current head coach of Portland Thorns FC, was born in Ashington.
+Mike Norris, current head coach of Portland Thorns FC, was born in Ashington.

 Cricketing brothers Steve Harmison and Ben Harmison are from the town, as are fellow cricketers Mark Wood and Simon Smith.
 The first-class cricketer Jack Clark was born in Ashington.

+Premier League Motorcycle speedway rider Leon Flint was born in Ashington.

 Golfer Kenneth Ferrie, who has played on the PGA Tour, is from Ashington.